rightstech/data-science-for-business/material/script.md

 * Adele Goldberg, Computer Scientist, 1945 - Present
 * Megan Smith, Engineer, technologist, 1964 - Present
 * …
+Image: NASA / Adam Cuerden.
+Pictured is Katherine Johnson at NASA in 1966.

 ## 1.8 Conclusion: Human rights and women in STEM
 * The rights to equality and education mean that girls and women have the equal right to learn and benefit from technology.